jarvisteach/appJar/docs/mkdocs/docs/pythonDnD.md

 Drag and Drop functionality is something we're accustomed to in most software.
 By default, python and tkinter don't provide it.

-We've incorporated a couple of ways of including drag and drop functionality in **appJar**.
+We've incorporated a couple of ways to include drag and drop functionality in **appJar**.

 ##Drag'n Drop Between Widgets
 ---